-Even though Illinois legislators are hoping to enact a statewide ban on installed red light cameras, Waukegan’s local leaders are making the argument to keep them in place to ensure traffic safety in the community.
-The original red light cameras were first installed in Waukegan in 2008 along Green Bay Rd. and other areas in the community at locations with very high accident rates.
+Even though Illinois legislators are hoping to enact a statewide ban on installed red-light cameras, the local leaders of the city of Waukegan are making the argument for keeping them in place to ensure traffic safety in the community.
+The original red-light cameras were first installed in Waukegan in 2008 along Green Bay Rd. and other areas in the community at locations with very high automobile accident rates.

 The pact between Waukegan and RedSpeed Illinois – based in Lombard – was recently renewed to maintain existing cameras already installed at four intersections in the city.
 Many officials throughout Chicagoland indicate that the red light camera system continues to be "fairly successful" in minimizing the frequency of crossroad crashes since each one was installed years ago.
 These camera systems were placed in areas often deemed extremely challenging for local law enforcement to monitor.

 However, not everyone is convinced that the cameras work at reducing the volume of serious accidents occurring at intersections.
 In 2014, the Chicago Tribune commissioned a study that showed an increase of more than 22 percent in the number of rear-end accidents occurring with injuries at these locations.